+Download the entire Best Practices Framework or use the navigation on the left or below to access best practices, case stories and resources by best practice area.
 The Institute for Local Government’s Sustainability Best Practices Framework offers options for local action in ten areas.
 They are drawn from practical experiences of cities and counties throughout California.
-The options vary in complexity and are adaptable to fit the unique needs and circumstances of individual communities.

 Energy generation is the second largest source of greenhouse gas emissions.
 Thus, strategies to conserve energy and use it more efficiently in agency operations and the community help reduce greenhouse gas emissions.
 In addition, energy efficiency and conservation measures save money and resources.

 Water and wastewater systems play an important role in

 sustainability for several reasons.
 First, energy is used to

 convey, pump, distribute, treat and heat water, so saving water saves energy.
 Second, experts agree that the effects of climate change will further reduce the availability of water.
 Therefore, efforts to conserve water will play an important role saving energy, reducing greenhouse gas emissions and securing water resources for the future.